 With such a wide breadth of fact-based information to share, we needed a format that was easy to understand and highly engaging.
 We crafted eye-catching, bite-sized modular experiences throughout that were easy to digest at a glance, despite the gravity of the issues at hand.

 Brevity, clarity and high impact were our aim.
 We kept the storytelling to a powerful minimum, and designed the gridded page flow to be simple and intuitive.
 Subtle instances of movement and powerful imagery helped key messaging pop.

 With less than two months to conduct user testing, concept, design, and build the site, we leveraged both qualitative and quantitative feedback to drive feature and prioritization and inform our content strategy and site architecture.
-Our primary objective was to inspire action, and we provided a range of effective ways to do that: letter writing, conversation guides, facilitated activism, and module-by-module social sharing opportunities.
+Our primary objective was to inspire action, and we provided a range of effective ways to do that: letter writing, conversation guides, and module-by-module social sharing opportunities.